New York might make it illegal to text while walking

-(CNN) — Crossing the street here can be challenging any time, and you might be even less likely to notice that honking cab or zooming bicyclist if you’re looking at your phone.
+(CNN) — Crossing the street can be challenging any time, and you might be even less likely to notice that honking car or zooming bicyclist if you’re looking at your phone.

 Now, it could become illegal to do so.